codeforboston/home-energy-analysis-tool/heat-stack/README.md

 npm run buildpy # to build rules engine into `public/pyodide-env` npm run dev
 ```
+After you run the build for python. you'll just need to make sure the newest rules-engine wheel is in the JS context.
+All we need to do is run `node ./other/utils/update-pyodide-lock.js`

 ### Set up in a new GitHub CodingSpace: